Guaranteed fixed fees for Leasehold Conveyancing in Berwick Upon Tweed

 • Registering of the assignment of the change of lessee after a sale

-Your solicitor will have no control over the level of the charges for this information but the average costs for the information for Berwick Upon Tweed leasehold property is £350.
+Your lawyer will have no control over the level of the charges for this information but the average costs for the information for Berwick Upon Tweed leasehold property is £350.
 For Berwick Upon Tweed conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
-Neither is there any legal time frame by which they are obliged to supply the information.
+Neither is there any legal time frame by which they are required to provide answers.

-With 51 years unexpired we estimate the premium for your lease extension to range between £30,400 and £35,200 plus plus your own and the landlord's "reasonable" professional fees.
+With just 69 years left to run the likely cost is going to be between £9,500 and £11,000 as well as plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to advice on the actual costs in the absence of detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first getting professional advice.

 Other Topics